-To start with, the school will probably provide extra help at School Action.
+The school will provide extra help called SEN Support.
 Your child’s class teacher will involve the Special Needs Co-ordinator (SENCO) at the school.
 The SENCO will be responsible for planning and monitoring but day-to-day teaching will be carried out by individual class or subject teachers.
 School support staff may also be involved.

 The exact help will depend on the circumstances of your child.
 This may include: